-The magnificent Old Town is home to some of the finest architecture in the Low Countries, and the stepped-gable buildings that line the Gross Markt are as impressive as anything you’ll find in Amsterdam.
+The magnificent Old Town is home to some of the finest architecture in the Low Countries, and the stepped-gable buildings that line the Grote Markt are as impressive as anything you’ll find in Amsterdam.

 Antwerp’s architectural achievements are mirrored by its artistic ones.
 The city has long been a magnet for painters, but not even Van Gough’s stint here could steal the limelight from Antwerp’s most celebrated resident, Sir Peter Paul Rubens.
-The house and studio of this legendary Baroque painter have been turned into a museum and his work is proudly display in a selection of world-class galleries.
+The house and studio of this legendary Baroque painter have been turned into a museum, and his work is proudly on display in a selection of world-class galleries.

 If you prefer fashion to fine arts, a stroll through the bustling diamond quarter is a must.
 This small and fairly shabby district has been the capital of the world’s diamond trade for centuries, giving the city a long-standing reputation for glamour and sophistication.

-The sprawling industrial cargo docks once added some grit to the Antwerp oyster but thanks to a recent intensive programme of rejuvenation, the port has morphed into one of the trendiest parts of town.
+The sprawling industrial cargo docks once added some grit to the Antwerp oyster but, thanks to a recent intensive programme of rejuvenation, the port has morphed into one of the trendiest parts of town.

 With a stellar array of restaurants, Antwerp doesn’t disappoint on the foodie front either.
 There are Michelin-starred venues scattered across the city, not to mention an array of more eclectic places to dine, plus a few traditional Belgian gems too.